alexkim205/G-Desktop-Suite/README.md

 ### For MacOS/Linux users with Homebrew + Homebrew Cask

 This method is highly recommended for users who want the latest release without the hassle of downloading the executable each time.
-Click to learn more about how to get [`homebrew`](https://brew.sh/) and [`homebrew-cask`](https://github.com/Homebrew/homebrew-cask).
+Learn more about how to get [`homebrew`](https://brew.sh/) and [`homebrew-cask`](https://github.com/Homebrew/homebrew-cask).

 Tap the repository URL and install the app as follows.
 This will install `G Desktop Suite.app` in your `Applications/` folder.